Animal Farm: Origin and writing

+Just as Nineteen Eighty-Four would be inspired by Yevgeny Zamyatin's We, Animal Farm also had its influences: "In 1937, the year in which Orwell said he first thought of Animal Farm, Gollancz's Left Book Club published both The Road to Wigan Pier and a left-wing children's book, The Adventures of the Little Pig and Other Stories by F. Le Gros and Ida Clark."

 George Orwell wrote the manuscript between November 1943 and February 1944 after his experiences during the Spanish Civil War, which he described in Homage to Catalonia (1938).
 In the preface of a 1947 Ukrainian edition of Animal Farm, he explained how escaping the communist purges in Spain taught him "how easily totalitarian propaganda can control the opinion of enlightened people in democratic countries".
 This motivated Orwell to expose and strongly condemn what he saw as the Stalinist corruption of the original socialist ideals.
-Homage to Catalonia sold poorly; after seeing Arthur Koestler's best-selling, Darkness at Noon, about the Moscow Trials, Orwell decided that fiction would be the best way to describe totalitarianism.
+Homage to Catalonia sold poorly; after seeing Arthur Koestler's best-selling Darkness at Noon about the Moscow Trials, Orwell decided that fiction would be the best way to describe totalitarianism.

 Immediately before writing the book, Orwell quit the BBC.
 He was also upset about a booklet for propagandists the Ministry of Information had put out.
 The booklet included instructions on how to quell ideological fears of the Soviet Union, such as directions to claim that the Red Terror was a figment of Nazi imagination.

 In the preface, Orwell described the source of the idea of setting the book on a farm:

+In a 2025 article in The Guardian, Orwell's adopted son Richard Blair stated that his adoptive mother Eileen Blair, Orwell's first wife, helped to plan Animal Farm and described the book as "my parents' teamwork".

-In 1944, the manuscript was almost lost when a German V-1 flying bomb destroyed his London home.
+In June 1944, the manuscript was almost lost when a German V-1 flying bomb destroyed his London flat in Mortimer Crescent, Kilburn.
 Orwell spent hours sifting through the rubble to find the pages intact.
+Writing to T. S. Eliot at his publisher, Orwell noted that the enclosed manuscript had been "blitzed" and was in "slightly crumpled condition, but it is not damaged in any way."